dlpnd/nvr-wiki/docs/Shaders/ShadowsExteriors.md

 ### Distance

-[0.001-1.000] Distance to render shadows for, a fraction of the full depth range.
-Keep low.
+Distance to render shadows for.
+The unit is the same as the game uses for i.e. fog values.

->Default: 0.02
+>Default: 6000

 ---